erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 The flights with missing dep\_time also have missing arr\_time and air\_time, suggesting that these were cancelled flights.

-1. Why is NA ^ 0 not missing?
+3.Why is NA ^ 0 not missing?
 Why is NA | TRUE not missing?
 Why is FALSE & NA not missing?
 Can you figure out the general rule?
 (NA \* 0 is a tricky counterexample!)

 Since NA represents an unknown value, it still obeys certain rules as if it were a known value.
 Since any number to the power of 0 is 1, NA^0 returns the value 1, which will make the code `filter(flights, dep_time == NA^0)` return all the flights that departed at time 0001.
 NA | TRUE is an expression that evaluates to TRUE, because the logical operator will evaluate whether either side has a TRUE value.
 This would return all the data points in the data frame.
 FALSE & NA returns FALSE based on the same premise as the previous item.
 Since FALSE exists on either side of the & logical operator, it is evaluated as FALSE.
 The general (but not concrete) rule is that modifying NA with a logical operator in the form `NA <operator> value` will evaluate to either TRUE or FALSE, returning not missing values, and that NA will still abide by certain rules that any value would abide by.
 NA\*0, however, is an exception beacuse this still evaluates to NA, whereas other values would evaluate to 0.